 The final rounds (WR1202) will then commence at 5pm with the victors from the morning bouts locking horns in the fight for gold.

 With three and a half hours to spare between each session whistle blow, why not jump on a free shuttle bus to Kurrawa Park at Broadbeach and discover Festival 2018's enchanting playground for young and old.

 Do you have the need for speed?

-Head on over to the Carrara Sports and Leisure Centre at 11am to enjoy the rapidness of the mixed team Badminton semi-final (BD0801) from 11am.
+Head on over to Arena 2 in the Carrara Sports and Leisure Centre at 11am to enjoy the rapidness of the mixed team Badminton bronze medal match (BD0901).

-Don’t miss the magic of the moment and plan your one-stop Carrara Precinct Games experience with the final major ticket release on sale from midday (AEST) Monday 20 November.
+Don’t miss the magic of the moment and plan your one-stop Carrara Precinct Games experience today.